luciano-fiandesio/beanborg/tutorial/README.md

 Doctor Bill;eq;Expenses:Medical
 ```

-Run `bb_import.csv -f config/eagle.yaml` again and, this time, the import should be successful.
+Run `bb_import -f config/eagle.yaml` again and, this time, the import should be successful.

 ```
 summary: